-AMES, Iowa — Celebrate Black History Month at Iowa State University with a variety of events.
+AMES, Iowa — A variety of events are planned to celebrate Black History Month throughout February at Iowa State University and in Ames.

-The United States has celebrated Black History Month in February for more than four decades as a time to recognize and honor the achievements and contributions of African Americans.
+The United States has celebrated Black History Month in February for more than four decades as a time to recognize and honor the achievements and contributions of Black Americans.

 Events are free and open to the public, unless otherwise indicated.
 Event sponsors are listed in parentheses.
 Check back often as this schedule is updated throughout the month.